mkogundi/code-tree/README.md

 - Dependency graph construction with intra-repository resolution heuristics.
 - Artifact export as JSON for consumption by other coding agents.
 - Streamlit dashboard to inspect file summaries, dependencies, and symbol hierarchies.
+- Streamlit dashboard with a focused dependency view that auto-limits oversized graphs for large projects.

 ## Requirements